 Some types of single neurons can release two or more different neurotransmitters (called cotransmission)—for example, acetylcholine and glutamate.
 Multiple neurotransmitters may act on a single postsynaptic neuron or affect multiple postsynaptic neurons.
 Cotransmission allows for intricate communication among neurons to control different events in the CNS and the peripheral nervous system (PNS).

 Neurotransmitter receptors are protein complexes that span the cell membrane.
 Their nature determines whether a given neurotransmitter is excitatory or inhibitory.
 Receptors that are continuously stimulated by neurotransmitters or drugs become desensitized (downregulated); those that are not stimulated by their neurotransmitter or are chronically blocked by drugs become supersensitive (upregulated).
 Downregulation or upregulation of receptors strongly influences the development of tolerance and physical dependence.
-These concepts are particularly important in organ or tissue transplantation, in which denervation deprives receptors of their neurotransmitter.
+These concepts are particularly important in organ or tissue transplantation, in which denervation deprives receptors of their neurotransmitter; as a result, transplanted organs may become overly sensitive to neural stimulation.
 Withdrawal symptoms can be explained at least in part by a rebound phenomenon due to altered receptor affinity or density.

 Most neurotransmitters interact primarily with postsynaptic receptors, but some receptors are located on presynaptic neurons, providing fine control of neurotransmitter release.